 There is not much to go on to link the deaths.
 No obvious connection but McCoy has contacts in the criminal underworld and his enquiries eventually lead him to the home of the very wealthy Dunlop family.
 Despite his suspicions he might have, he is ordered to stay away from the Dunlops.
 The whole thing reeks of corruption and the possibility that the rich and well-connected are above the law.

 Like many fictional detectives, Harry McCoy is somewhat flawed.
 Possibly more than most.
 He is potentially an alcoholic, uses recreational drugs, frequents prostitutes and associates with criminals.
 I’m not sure if I’ve read a book where the main character seems to get so many ‘doings’ or severe beatings and yet still manages to keep his job and continue to solve cases.
 There are strong references to problems in his past but we don’t know the whole story.
 He’s known gangster Stevie Cooper since they were boys and gets information and contacts through him but at what cost?

 ‘Wattie’ has been transferred from another area to experience big city police work, and is assigned to McCoy to shadow him and learn the ropes.
 He’s young, bright and keen.
 McCoy didn’t want to be lumbered with someone but had no choice in the matter.
 Wattie has really been thrown in at the deep end with three deaths on his first day out with McCoy.

 Harry McCoy doesn’t have many redeeming features and yet there is something interesting about him.
 I’m hoping this is just the first book in the series and that perhaps in time he will get his act together and start to sort out his personal life.

-[My thanks to NetGalley and the publisher Bookouture for providing an advance copy]
+[My thanks to NetGalley and Canongate Books for providing an advance copy of this title]